gtstewar/CSC495/README.md

 There is no real opportunity to bluff in this game
 ### Turn Structure:
 Turn structure remains constant for the first round but can be changed from round to round and even inside a round according to new rules added by the winner of each round

+# Go Fish
+### How to Win:
+The goal is to have the most books of cards.</br>
+(A book is the set of four cards of the same value, such as a 3 of hearts, a 3 of spades, a 3 of clubs, and a 3 of diamonds.)
+### Rank of Cards:
+The cards from from 2 (low) to Ace (high).</br>
+Only the card numbers are relevant; suits can be ignored.
+### How to Deal:
+Any player deals one card face up to each player.
+The player with the lowest card is the dealer.
+The dealer shuffles the cards.</br>
+For games with three players or more, the dealer deals five cards to each player.
+For games with two players, each player gets seven cards.
+The cards are dealt clockwise starting with the dealer.</br>
+The remaining cards are placed face down to form a stock pile.
+### How to Play:
+Each player is dealt five cards.
+The stack of remaining cards are placed face-down in the center as the draw pile.</br>
+Before beginning the game, each player inspects their hand and removes all "books" of cards, meaning 4 cards of the same value. (e.g. If a player is dealt a 3, 7, 7, 7, 7 they would remove all four 7's, and they would be left with the 3 card)</br>
+Moving clockwise, players take turns asking another player for a given rank of card (“fishing”).
+This player must have at least one card of the rank s/he has asked for in their hand.</br>
+If the other player has the needed card(s), they must pass all cards of that rank over to the asking player.</br>
+If not, the player must “go fish” by taking one new card from the top of the draw pile.</br>
+If a player runs out of cards during the game, they must pick up a card from the stock pile and play their usual turn by asking another player for cards of that value.
+The play continues until the stock pile is depleted.
+### Strategy & How to Win:
+Luck -- Drawing a card from the draw pile that has the same rank as one of the cards in your hand.</br>
+Memory -- Keeping track of which cards other players have by remember their requests on their turn.
+### How to Bluff:
+There is no real opportunity to bluff in this game
+### Turn Structure:
+Turn structure remains constant the whole game